Free fermionic probability theory and K-theoretic Schubert calculus: Operator dynamics

 \begin{proof} Like the proof of Lemma~\ref{lemma:push_op_to_prob}, we can reduce the proof to the case $k = 1$.
 By definition, we either have (i) $U_j \cdot \mu = \beta_{j-1} \cdot \mu$ and $\lambda = \mu$ or (ii) $U_j \cdot \mu = \kappa_j \cdot \mu$ and $\lambda = \mu + \epsilon_j$.
 In each case, it is clear the claim holds. \end{proof}

 Let us consider the transition probability for a single time step $\prob_B(\lambda' | \mu')$ in Case~B starting at time $i$.
-Here, we use $U_i := U_i^{(0,\bal)}$ and specialize $\alpha_j = \rho_{j+1}$.
+This proof is largely analogous as for Case~A. Here, we use $U_i := U_i^{(0,\bal)}$ and specialize $\alpha_j = \rho_{j+1}$.
 Since we update particles from smallest-to-largest, the above description means one time evolution is given by

-From the above discussion, we need to multiply by $\brho^{\lambda / \mu}$ to account for the movement of all of the particles, and we scale each $U_j$ by $x_i$ to introduce the time parameters.
+From the analogous arguments as in Case~A or the above discussion, we need to multiply by $\brho^{\lambda / \mu}$ to move the time evolution inside the matrix coefficient and account for the movement of all of the particles.
+Additionally, we scale each $U_j$ by $x_i$ to introduce the time parameters.
 Therefore, we have

 We can also see Equation~\eqref{eq:prob_B_operator} by using Lemma~\ref{lemma:block_op_to_prob} with the fact for any $\ell \geq \ell(\lambda)$, we have

 where $\ast$ represents any nonzero constant; note that $U_{j_1} \cdots U_{j_k} \cdot \mu' = \ast \cdot \lambda'$ is simply saying the movement of the particles from $\mu$ to $\lambda$ is given by moving (with blocking) the $j_1, j_2, \dotsc, j_k$ particles (in that order).
 Next, we use~\eqref{eq:exp_current_sum} and Theorem~\ref{thm:noncommutative_blocking} to compute